MaysenTG/fake-api/README.md

-# Sinatra API App
+# Fake APi

 This is a simple Ruby Sinatra application that provides a fake API for generating data.
-It includes rate limiting to prevent abuse of the API.
+Given a type of content, OpenAI's API will return with a JSON object with relevant information based on the content name.
+Results are cached based on the properties and content name.
+Only results that aren't cached are rate limited, so fetch to your heart's content for cached content.

 ## Features